audreywatters/About/curriculumvitae.md

 <p>---.
 "Pie, Oh My!" <i>Oregon Quarterly</i>.
 80.4 (2001): 8</p>
 <p>---.
 "We Can Lick the Upper Crust Pies as Political Pranks. <i>to the Quick Journal</i>.
 4 (2001): 7-20</p>
 <h3>Presentations</h3>
 <p>Watters, Audrey.
+"The History of the Future of Ed-Tech," EdTechTeacher iPad Summit, February 4, 2014.</p>
+<p>Watters, Audrey and Jose Vilson, "The Privileged Voices in Education," Educon, January 26, 2014.</p>
+<p>Watters, Audrey with Bryan Alexander, Anya Kamenetz, Ray Schroeder, Cathy De Rosa, and Skip Pritchard.
+"The Hype and Hope of MOOCs," OCLC Americas Member Meeting and Symposium, January 24, 2014.</p>
+<p>Watters, Audrey.
 "Education APIs: The Good, The Bad, and The Ugly," API Days, December 5, 2013</p>
 <p>---.
 "The State of Global OER," AMICAL (webinar), November 25, 2013</p>
 <p>---.
 “The Education Apocalypse.”
 Open Education 2013, November 7, 2013</p>